50 years of BBC Television News was

 on to the next story before I had time to swing round and sort it.
 The

-next morning the Daily Mirror had a picture of the moon surface in the paper
+next morning the Daily Mirror had a picture of the moon surface in the paper and

-from the Moon but the BBC can’t get sound from Manchester.”
+the Moon but the BBC can’t get sound from Manchester.”

 Satelites were still experimental.
 We